 Alcohol abuse is no small matter.
-In America in 2014, according to the National Institute on Alcohol Abuse and Alcoholism, there were estimated to be 16.3 million adults with an alcohol use disorder.
+In America in 2014, according to the National Institute on Alcohol Abuse and Alcoholism, there were estimated to be

 In the same year, a worrying 24.7 percent of individuals aged 18 or over reported that they had engaged in binge drinking in the past month.

 Each year, almost 88,000 Americans die from alcohol-related causes.

 Alcohol is now known to increase the risk of a number of health outcomes, including certain cancers, stroke, heart disease, and liver disease.
 The drug clearly has a substantial impact on society and the world at large.

 There is also a growing body of evidence that a long history of alcohol abuse, aside from physical effects, has a negative impact on cognitive ability.

 The relationship between alcohol and cognition appears to be a complex one; studies have demonstrated a range of outcomes.
 For instance, in

 “Longitudinal and brain imaging studies in the elderly show that excessive alcohol consumption may increase the risk of cognitive dysfunction and dementia, but low to moderate alcohol intake may protect against cognitive decline and dementia and provide cardiovascular benefits.”

 The same review also advises that results must be approached with caution and that there is a marked lack of well-designed studies to draw conclusions from.

 A team of researchers set out to take a fresh look at the issue; they designed a study to quantify any neurocognitive deficits present in a group of participants with a significant duration of alcohol dependence.
 They took recruits from the Brown University Center for AIDS Research.